-instruction is a to combine excellence n education with on the at-risk student in the al and group motivational onal management and a introduces the student to tion.
+The concentration in curriculum and instruction is a curriculum-based program designed to combine excellence in instructional methodologies used in education with foundation coursework that focuses on the at-risk student in the mainstream.
+An integration of personal and group motivational techniques and theories in organizational management and a summary of legal issues in education introduces the student to innovative, applied models of instruction.